 Rabies is usually transmitted through a bite from an infected animal.
 Goats can infect a person through a friendly lick on a hand with a cut.
 Infected goats can infect their unvaccinated human owners through a bite, wound, or contact with snot, blood, or saliva.

-In 1996, a 4H goat got sick on the last day of the fair (NY Times).
-The owner, a little girl reached out to pet it and it nipped her thumb.
+In 1996, a 4H goat got sick on the fair’s last day (NY Times).
+The owner, a little girl, reached out to pet it and it nipped her thumb.
 She instinctively put her thumb in her mouth, the worst possible reaction.
 After the goat became sick, it was tested and confirmed to have rabies.
 As a result, thousands of people were screened and 467 had to undergo a series of rabies shots.
 It cost the county over $500,000.

 Symptoms of Rabies in Goats